Kohistan honour killing

-The Kohistan video case is an honour killing case that took place in May 2012 in Palas Valley, Kohistan, Pakistan.
-It involved the honour killing of up to five girls, of whom a video had emerged on the internet.
+In May 2012, an honour killing took place in Palas Valley, Kohistan, Pakistan.
+It involved the killing of up to five girls, of whom a video emerged on the Internet.
 The video featured a boy dancing while four girls clapped and sang along.

-It is claimed that, when the footage became public, a tribal jirga was held shortly afterwards where it was decided that the participants as well as the boy who filmed the video should be killed.
+It is claimed that when the footage became public, a tribal jirga was held shortly afterwards where it was decided that the participants as well as the boy who filmed the video should be killed.

 Afzal Kohistani, the elder brother of the two boys involved in the video, went against local tribal tradition and brought the case to national attention; first asking for the participants' protection and subsequently claiming that the girls in the video had already been murdered.
 Kohistani campaigned for over seven years to keep the case in the public eye until he was murdered in March 2019.

-In September 2019, three men were convicted of murdering three of the girls from the video and were sentenced to life imprisonment.
+In September 2019, three men were convicted of murdering three of the girls from the video and were sentenced to life imprisonment; they were acquitted in October 2023.
 The status of the fourth and fifth girl remains unconfirmed.

 Events

-The video
+Video

-Four girls − Bazeegha, Sereen Jan, Begum Jan and Amina − are seen clapping and singing; a fifth girl, Shaheen, is also present but does not appear in the video.
+Four girls − Bazeegha, Sereenjaan, Begumjaan and Amina − are seen clapping and singing; a fifth girl, Shaheen, is also present but does not appear in the video.
 In a separate shot, a man is seen dancing, while a second man records both him and the girls.
 The video was reportedly filmed at a wedding celebration in the remote and strictly conservative Kohistan region, where cultural traditions are enforced by tribal jirgas in the absence of a capable law enforcement system.
-In May 2012, the video was leaked online and as the girls and men were from different tribes, a jirga was convened by local tribesmen where it was decided that the participants should be killed, as intermingling of young females with males is strictly forbidden in the conservative Islamic tribal society.
+In May 2012, the video was leaked online and as the girls and men were from different tribes, a jirga was convened by local tribesmen where it was decided that the participants should be killed, as intermingling of young females with males is strictly forbidden in the conservative cultural traditions of the Kohistani society.